 The Canon EOS 2000D (called Canon T7 in some regions) and the Canon PowerShot G3 X are two digital cameras that were revealed to the public, respectively, in February 2018 and June 2015.
 The 2000D is a DSLR, while the G3X is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an one-inch (G3X) sensor.
-The 2000D has a resolution of 24 megapixel, whereas the G3X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 2000D has a resolution of 24 megapixels, whereas the G3X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Canon G3 X. Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon 2000D and the Canon G3 X is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably smaller (27 percent) than the Canon 2000D.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.